jasonwalsh/ubuntu-16.04/README.md

 ## Examples

-Suppose the [Apache2 Web Server](https://help.ubuntu.com/lts/serverguide/httpd.html) is a required dependency for the Amazon Machine Image.
+Suppose [Apache2 Web Server](https://help.ubuntu.com/lts/serverguide/httpd.html) is a required dependency for the Amazon Machine Image.
 Since having Apache2 installed is the *desired* state, then writing the InSpec test first is trivial.

 Append the following InSpec code to the [`test/integration/default/controls/default.rb`](test/integration/default/controls/default.rb) file: